MesfinD/hpc-bash/_episodes/12-scheduler.md

 If you completed the previous challenge successfully, you probably realize that there is a distinction between running the job through the scheduler and just "running it".
-To submit this job to the scheduler, we use the `sbatch` command.
+To submit this job to the scheduler, we use the `qsub` command.

 ```
-sbatch example-job.sh
+qsub example-job.sh
 ```
 {: .bash}
 ```